To land the best doctor jobs, a well-thought-out CV which gets you noticed by recruiters is essential.

 If you follow these steps, your CV is bound to open up the door to job opportunities and career progression.

-The document above is a great CV example for an experienced GP.
-It demonstrates their experience and education to date in a professional, concise and organised fashion - without overloading the reader with information.
+The documents above are great CV examples for an experienced GP, junior doctor and physician associate.
+It demonstrates their experience and education to date in a professional, concise and organised fashion – without overloading the reader with information.

 Next, we’ll take a closer look at how to write your own doctor CV.

 It’s important to remember that when a recruiter reads your CV, it may well be their 20th, 50th or even 100th of the day.

 This means that, despite your academic expertise, it’s not all about the written content.
 You need to spend time perfecting your CV structure and format to make for a pleasant reading experience, too.

 Working to a clearly-defined structure will not only make the CV writing process easier, but it’ll help to ensure that your attributes are displayed in a digestible way.